Back to articles

 1. Enable HTTPS Everywhere (TLS/SSL)

-Why it matters: HTTPS encrypts all communication between your user's browser and your server, protecting data from eavesdropping and tampering.
-It's a fundamental trust signal for users and search engines.
+HTTPS encrypts every byte that flows between a user's browser and your server, which keeps traffic safe from eavesdropping and tampering.
+It's also a baseline trust signal that users and search engines now expect by default.

 # Nginx example: Redirect HTTP to HTTPS